-What Is a Substitute for Brown Sugar in Chocolate Chip Cookies?
+Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

-What if you’re running out of brown sugar, and are only half-way through making the cookie dough?
+What if you’re running out of brown sugar, and are only halfway through making the cookie dough?
 Perhaps you’re searching for a healthier option?
-There are many alternatives that will ensure that your baked goods taste great without sacrificing flavor or texture.
+Many alternatives will ensure that your baked goods taste great without sacrificing flavor or texture.

 This article will look at what is a substitute for brown sugar in chocolate chip cookies and explore some of the most effective options.
 We’ll also provide useful tips to incorporate these into your recipes.